AI-App/aiCode/.ai/rules/general-code-guidance.md

 - **Pattern**: `RETURN n.uri AS uri, n.label AS label` instead of `RETURN count(n) AS created`
 - **Rationale**: Provides useful information to callers, enables proper dataclass instantiation, supports verification
 - **Benefits**: More informative, enables proper return value construction, supports testing and validation

+### Principle: Well-Commented Complex Queries
+- **MANDATORY**: Complex Cypher queries MUST include comprehensive comments explaining:
+  - **Purpose**: What the query does (replace-all pattern, incremental update, etc.)
+  - **Input format**: What parameters are expected and their structure
+  - **CALL subqueries**: Why CALL is used (to avoid row multiplication), what it does
+  - **Relationship properties**: Which properties are stored on relationships vs nodes
+  - **OPTIONAL MATCH**: Why optional matching is used and what it means
+  - **MERGE semantics**: When MERGE creates vs updates, why idempotency matters
+- **Rationale**: Cypher queries can be complex; comments help maintainers understand intent and avoid bugs
+- **Benefits**: Easier maintenance, faster onboarding, fewer bugs from misunderstanding query logic

 ---